 Christ has shown me his heart by loving me.
 His beautiful, strong, sacred, passionate, merciful, holy heart.

 But as Jesus drew me closer to himself in my spiritual life, somehow he also drew me closer to Mary.
-The nearer I came to her, the more I doubted my assumption (pardon the pun) that her immaculate heart was a plain, blank, non-descript heart that was as cold and white as the statues in Rome.
-I started to know her as a very real, living mother in my life, and my experience of her love didn’t match my ideas of what the Immaculate Heart meant.
+The nearer I came to her, the more I doubted my assumption (pardon the pun) that her Immaculate Heart was a plain, blank, non-descript heart that was as cold and white as the statues in Rome.
+I started to know her as a very real, living mother in my life, and found that my experience of her love didn’t match my ideas of what the Immaculate Heart meant.
 Loving her, I wanted to know her heart.
 I discovered it as vibrant, beautiful and warm, not stone-cold perfect.